What are the other Names for this Condition? (Also known as/Synonyms)

 - The roots of the hair (called follicles) at the pubic region, the underarms, and those on the breast surrounding the nipples, are attached to a type of sweat glands, known as apocrine glands

-- These glands get clogged/choked due to certain internal or external conditions, leading to a buildup of secretions and dead cells.
+- These glands get clogged due to certain internal or external conditions, leading to a buildup of secretions and dead cells.
 These ultimately rupture around the hair follicles, causing itching and inflammation

 - The blocked hair follicles appear as a small, red, and inflamed, surface lumps or blisters that break and ooze.
 No bacterial (or any other microorganism-related) infection is observed

-- Hormonal changes, emotional mood-related triggers, or changes to the sweat constituents, are supposedly key factors that initiate the Fox-Fordyce condition.
-These factors may have a worsening effect on someone, already with the disorder
+- Hormonal changes, emotional mood-related triggers, or changes to the sweat constituents are supposedly key factors that initiate Fox-Fordyce Disease.
+These factors may have a worsening effect on someone already with the disorder

 - A tropical environment (hot-humid weather) can aggravate the skin condition